aekala/mikashi/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.mikashi.net)

 Mikashi came about as a project centered around the Spotify Web API.
 I had been exploring uses for analyzing user data pertaining to liked songs and playlists, but it wasn’t until I saw that Spotify had created an API for the Spotify Player that I came up with this.
-This new API combined with my complete inability to hear song lyrics when I listen to songs on Spotify gave me the idea for a web app for automated lyric searching while I listened to music on Spotify.
+This new API combined with my complete inability to hear song lyrics when I listened to songs on Spotify gave me the idea for a web app for automated lyric searching.

 The name Mikashi comes from combining the kanji 見 ("see"), and the word 歌詞 ("lyrics").